Applying & Deadlines

 Complete and submit necessary documents by the corresponding deadlines:

 - March 1: Fall semester or academic year (August start)

-Download the application (complete it carefully and accurately); list all information exactly as it appears on your passport.
+Complete the online application form here.
 This form will be used to generate your immigration paperwork and must match your passport.
 If you do not go by your given name, you can indicate your preferred name in the appropriate space.

 English Language Proficiency

 You are required to have a minimum level of English language proficiency and sufficient documentation is needed to indicate your English language ability.
 For Test of English as a Foreign Language (TOEFL) or The International English Language Testing System (IELTS) scores, the minimum requirements are:

 You are responsible for demonstrating that you have sufficient funds to meet all educational and personal expenses for the duration of your F-1 status at the University.
 You must fill out all the information on this form and submit supporting documentation before the University of Minnesota will accept you and issue you an I-20.